BYLAWS OF THE GRADUATE SCHOOL OF BIOMEDICAL SCIENCES AT THE UNIVERSITY OF TEXAS HEALTH, SAN ANTONIO

 G. Consideration of Recommendations Submitted by Program COGS

 It shall be the responsibility of the GFC to review and act upon recommendations submitted by COGS of each program as listed below.
 The Council may reject the recommendation, return it for modification, or transmit it to the Dean of the GSBS with recommendation for approval.
 Recommendations which must be submitted by COGS shall include, but not be limited to, the following matters:

 The utilization of Compacts and Milestone Agreements are required in programs where students are directly mentored by faculty members.
-Both Master’s and Doctoral programs should review progress of stated Milestones on an annual basis although programs can review it more frequently, if so desired.
-If milestones are not being adequately met, the outcomes of these reviews should be shared with the GSBS Dean’s office along with a proposed plan of action.
-(Approved at GFC, December 14, 2018)
+Both Master’s and Doctoral programs should review progress of stated Milestones on a annual basis although programs can reviews it more frequently, if so desired.
+If milestones are not being adequately met, the outcomes of these reviews should be shared with the GSBS Dean’s Office along with a proposed plan of action.
+(Approved by GFC, December 14, 2018)